Close to the Edge (song): Music

 In his 2021 memoir, All My Yesterdays, guitarist and co-writer Steve Howe writes that the intro was an attempt to emulate the sound of jazz guitarist John McLaughlin's Mahavishnu Orchestra, a favorite of the band's.
 He and Wakeman created the background drone in the "I Get Up I Get Down".
 Wakeman's organ part was based on a bossa nova guitar part Howe had written for another song, and Wakeman added some Minimoog lines.
 Another part was from a song Howe had written when part of Bodast several years earlier.

+Anderson described developing the musical structure as follows:

+I had sort of listened to the work of Stravinsky and Sibelius quite a lot, wondering: "How the hell did they do this?"
+Then it dawned on me that they have this structural concept.
+They would call it a stanza.
+You have your beginning section, the next section, then the main chorus and then the main, and repeat the first section again, but new musically changed.
+Change the key, but carrying on that process.
+I think it started when Steve [Howe] played his guitar and sang the actual first line, which was "close to the edge, round by the corner," and I was standing next to him, and he carried on playing, and I said, "down at the end, down by the river."
+And then I looked at him and said, "Change key" and he changed key, and I said "Seasons will pass you by.
+Now that it's all."
+It's one of those things when you work with somebody on a spontaneous level, you make sure you record everything you do, and what we did within a space of maybe an hour, we put together the first couple of stanzas – the verse-chorus, the verse-chorus, and then the next section.
+We were well on the way to [finding the] structure.

 Howe says that Anderson, to his regret, found he was unable when performing it live to consistently sing the closing verse and chorus at the note he had hit in the studio, so the band often performed that part in E flat instead of F. "This, to my ear, is rather unsatisfactory", he complained.
 He noted that even Jon Davison, who has sung lead vocals for Yes since 2012, prefers to sing it lower even though in Howe's opinion he has the range to reach that note.